lucified/lucify-asylum-countries/README.md

-# Visualising asylum seeker amounts to European countries
+# Visualising the amount of asylum seekers to European countries

 A visualization of the amount of asylum seekers to European countries from 2012 onwards.
 Based on UNHCR data.
 Built for the Finnish Prime Minister's Office.